tarantool/doc/doc/reference/configuration/cfg_replication.rst

         tarantool> box.info.vclock
         ---
         - {0: 10, 1: 5, 2: 2}
         ...

-    Now the replica tracks its changes in 2nd vclock component, as expected.
+    Now the replica tracks its changes in the 2nd ``vclock`` component, as expected.
-    It can also become replication master from now on.
+    It can also become a replication master from now on.

-    Side notes:
+    Notes:

         * You cannot replicate from an anonymous instance.
-        * To promote an anonymous instance to a regular one, you first have to start it as anonymous, and only then issue ``box.cfg{replication_anon=false}``
+        * To promote an anonymous instance to a regular one, first start it as anonymous, and only then issue ``box.cfg{replication_anon=false}``
-        * In order for the deanonymization to succeed, the instance must replicate from some read-write instance, otherwise noone will be able to add it to ``_cluster`` table.
+        * In order for the deanonymization to succeed, the instance must replicate from some read-write instance, otherwise it cannot be added to the ``_cluster`` table.

 .. _cfg_replication-replication_connect_timeout: